zamazan4ik/awesome-pgo/article/article.md

 ## Stories

-TODO: finish chapter

-  - Developers do not believe in their benchmarks (DuckDB and Broot)
-  - Developers are unresponsive (SQLite, MongoDB and others)
-  - Bugs with LTO and PGO in Rustc compiler
-  - Needed to complete registrations in many Bugzillas or even trickier platforms - please add the possibility to login with Google, GitHub or smth like that
-  - Some people integrate PGO even without benchmarks - just because they can :) Usually, it’s not a good idea (since PGO can give you nothing but you will pay for the longer compilation process)
-  - Problems with hardware architecture availability in CI (GitHub Actions as an example of such CI service)

-During my PGO tests across the ecosystem, I collected some interesting PGO-related stories.
-I think it would be a good thing to share them here and learn some lessons.
-And some of them are funny too!
+During my PGO tests across the ecosystem, I collected some interesting PGO-related non-technical stories.
+I think it would be an interesting thing to share them with you and learn some lessons.
+Some of them are funny too!

+### How to find a PGO prey

+For performing PGO benchmarks at first I need to find suitable projects for the tests.
 When I was trying to find suitable projects for PGO, I found the following sources the most helpful:

 * Reddit.
 The [Rust subreddit](https://www.reddit.com/r/rust/) was the most helpful.
 Some PGO issues were created after several **minutes** after the publication (the fastest "Evaluate using Profile-Guided Optimization (PGO)" issue generator in the world!)
 * Hackernews.
 That's a great place to learn about something new and hyping (and create a PGO issue for them of course!)